All you need to know about Taylor Swift’s The Tortured Poets Department album

 Stacked Pop Girl Spring

 Taylor Swift is arguably the biggest “main pop girlie” in the world right now, but the other queens of the music world are not resting on their laurels.
-The Straits Times rounds up the bounty of major upcoming and recent releases from Swift’s female peers in 2024.
+The Straits Times rounds up the bounty of major recent and upcoming releases from Swift’s female peers in 2024.

 Billie Eilish – Hit Me Hard And Soft (May 17)